jnozzi/cocoadev.com/markdown/NSTextViewAndSlider.md

-I am creating an application in which a person sets the font size of a General/TextView through a slider.
+I am creating an application in which a person sets the font size of a TextView through a slider.
 I can't seem to find a method for this.
 Please help.

 ----

 You need to modify the attributes of the text storage to change the font size.
-General/NSTextStorage is a subclass of General/NSMutableAttributedString, so read the docs on attributed string to see how to modify it.
-Even worse, the font size isn't a standalone attribute; it's part of a compound attribute, General/NSFontAttributeName, that encapsulates the font name, some style info and the size.
-Here's some (Warning: entirely untested!) code for changing a text view's font size, implemented as a category on General/NSTextView:
+NSTextStorage is a subclass of NSMutableAttributedString, so read the docs on attributed string to see how to modify it.
+Even worse, the font size isn't a standalone attribute; it's part of a compound attribute, NSFontAttributeName, that encapsulates the font name, some style info and the size.
+Here's some (Warning: entirely untested!) code for changing a text view's font size, implemented as a category on NSTextView:

-@interface General/NSTextView (General/FontSizeChanging)
+@interface NSTextView (FontSizeChanging)
 - (void)resizeFontTo:(float)inNewSize;
 @end

-@implementation General/NSTextView (General/FontSizeChanging)
+@implementation NSTextView (FontSizeChanging)
 - (void)resizeFontTo:(float)inNewSize
 {
 	// get the text view's storage
-	General/NSTextStorage* storage = [self textStorage];
+	NSTextStorage* storage = [self textStorage];
-	// find out what the current font info is General/NSFont* currFont = [storage attribute:General/NSFontAttributeName atIndex:0 effectiveRange:nil];
+	// find out what the current font info is
+	NSFont* currFont = [storage attribute:NSFontAttributeName atIndex:0 effectiveRange:nil];
-	// create a new font with the new size General/NSFont* newFont = General/[[NSFontManager sharedFontManager] convertFont:currFont toSize:inNewSize];
+	// create a new font with the new size
+	NSFont* newFont = [[NSFontManager sharedFontManager] convertFont:currFont toSize:inNewSize];
-	// make a range encompassing every character General/NSRange allChars = General/NSMakeRange(0, [storage length]);
+	// make a range encompassing every character
+	NSRange allChars = NSMakeRange(0, [storage length]);
 	// set the font attribute to the new font
-	[storage addAttribute:General/NSFontAttributeName value:newFont range:allChars];
+	[storage addAttribute:NSFontAttributeName value:newFont range:allChars];
 }
 @end